Community-Based Fact-Checking on Twitter's Birdwatch Platform: Introduction

 \section{Introduction}

 Misinformation on social media has become a major focus of public debate and academic research.
-Previous works have demonstrated that misinformation is widespread on social media platforms and that misinformation diffuses significantly farther, faster, deeper, and more broadly than the truth \cite[\eg,][]{Vosoughi.2018}.
+Previous works have demonstrated that misinformation is widespread on social media platforms and that misinformation diffuses significantly farther, faster, deeper, and more broadly than the truth \citeeg{Vosoughi.2018,Prollochs.2021a,Prollochs.2021b}.
 Concerns about misinformation on social media have been rising in recent years, particularly given its potential impacts on elections \cite{Aral.2019,Bakshy.2015,Grinberg.2019}, public health \cite{Broniatowski.2018}, and public safety \cite{Starbird.2017}.
-Major social media providers (\eg, Twitter, Facebook) thus have been called upon to develop effective countermeasures to combat the spread of misinformation on their platforms.
+Major social media providers (\eg, Twitter, Facebook) thus have been called upon to develop effective countermeasures to combat the spread of misinformation on their platforms \cite{Lazer.2018,Pennycook.2021}.

-Previous approaches to identify misinformation on social media can roughly be grouped into two categories: (i) human-based systems in which (human) experts or fact-checking organizations (\eg, \url{snopes.com}, \url{politifact.com}, \url{factcheck.org}) determine the veracity of information \cite[\eg,][]{Hassan.2017, Shao.2016}; and (ii) machine learning-based systems that can automatically classify veracity \cite[\eg,][]{Ma.2016,Qazvinian.2011}.
-In the latter category, machine learning models are typically trained to classify misinformation using content-based features (\eg text, images, video), context-based features (\eg, time, location), or based on propagation patterns (\ie, how misinformation circulates among users).
-Yet despite the rise of fact-checking websites \cite{Reporterlab.2018} and advances in machine learning-based detection, misinformation is still widespread on social media \cite{Vosoughi.2018}.
-This indicates that current fact-checking approaches are insufficient, and complementary approaches are necessary to effectively combat misinformation on social media \cite{Moravec.2019}.
+A crucial prerequisite to curb the spread of misinformation on social media is its accurate identification \cite{Pennycook.2019}.
+Predominant approaches to identify misinformation on social media can be grouped into two categories.
+First, human-based systems in which (human) experts or fact-checking organizations (\eg, \url{snopes.com}, \url{politifact.com}, \url{factcheck.org}) determine the veracity \cite{Hassan.2017,Shao.2016}.
+Second, machine learning-based systems can automatically classify veracity \cite{Ma.2016,Qazvinian.2011}.
+Here machine learning models are typically trained to classify misinformation using content-based features (\eg text, images, video), context-based features (\eg, time, location), or based on propagation patterns (\ie, how misinformation circulates among users).
+Yet both approaches have inherent drawbacks: (i) expert's verification tends to be accurate but is difficult to scale given the limited number of professional fact-checkers \cite{Pennycook.2019}. (ii) Machine learning-based detection is scalable but the prediction performance tends to be unsatisfactory \cite{Wu.2019}.
+Complementary approaches are thus necessary to identify misinformation on social media both accurately and at scale.